lunfardo314/proxima/tests/nodes/README.md

 tag-along output, will recognize it as a command sent from its own controller.
 As a result, sequencer will produce additional output in the next sequencer transaction which sends `800000000000000` tokens to own ordinary ED25519 address.

-_(for those who knows how IOTA SC chains works, the comamnd above is the same principle how on-ledger requests to the chain works.
+_(for those who knows how IOTA SC chains works, the command above is the same principle how on-ledger requests to the chain works.
 The ISC committee may be sequencer on Proxima)_

 The balance now looks like this: